codastraea/codastraea/README.md

-# Serpent Automation
+# Codastraea

-Like github actions but your workflows are written in Python
+Like github actions but your workflows are written in Rust